nidhiab/file-processor/README.md

 # file-processor
 File Processor Application

-This application can be run to process a default file called records.cvs that is inside the jar.
+This application can be run to process a default file called records.cvs that is inside the jar.<br/>
 This application can also be run to process a file that you have on your system by giving it's absolute path.

-The repository has a folder called apidocs, that has generated javadocs.

 When you run the file using the following command